CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 ### Try creating the gp3 version of the ami using the Nitro Hypervisor, and see if that improves the performance without the cost of the io1 volume.

+no - the nitro is being used.

+ "Hypervisor": "xen", - this applies to hypervisor according to the documentation.

+Try creating the gp3 ami from the web interface, and see if you can reproduce the performance issues or not.
+If it performs well, then use the --describe-instances command to see what is different between the ami created from web interface and that created from the command line.